 DGS is actively involved in bringing our gymnastics program into schools, and schools into our gymnastics club!
-Whether you’re looking for an exciting option for your PE program, physical literacy lessons for your staff and students, or a fun, sports day station – we’ve got it!
+Whether you’re looking for an exciting option for your PE program or physical literacy lessons for your staff and students – we’ve got it!

 We don’t just teach gymnastics.
 We teach physical literacy.
 The building that houses DGS is called the Delta Sports Development Centre for a reason.
 Our mandate isn’t just to teach gymnastics, it’s to teach physical literacy to people of any age – especially children.